nadhifikbarw/x-go-painless-null/README.md

 }
 ```

-If we look into `sql.NullText` implementation as example, we can see it uses `Valid` field to mark nullability:
+If we look into `sql.NullText` implementation as example, we can see it uses `Valid` field to facilitate nullability:

 ```go
 // Value implements the [driver.Valuer] interface.